Get to Know Charlotte's Pro Sports

 Charlotte’s affection for professional basketball stretches back to 1988 when the Charlotte Hornets were one of four new teams brought into the league.
 The “original” Hornets were incredibly popular in the Queen City, but in 2002, the team left for New Orleans and Charlotte became the home of the Bobcats.
 Not for long, though.
 After minority owner and NBA legend Michael Jordan took control of the team in their sixth season, he restored the Hornets name and hype for “Buzz City” skyrocketed.
 Find them in Spectrum Center, aka the Hive, with their mascot Hugo the Hornet.

 Professional baseball came to Center City in spring 2014, when the newly constructed ballpark opened and the Charlotte Knights (AAA Chicago White Sox affiliate) moved from Fort Mill to Uptown.
 Dubbed the “Best Ball Park in Minor League Baseball” by Baseball America, Truist Field has quickly become the place to be for a great evening out during the warm Charlotte summer evenings, with the Knights leading the league in attendance since the park’s opening.
 In addition to fireworks and special appearances from mascot Homer the Dragon, fans love the NC Local Craft Beer Garden with drafts from favorite hometown breweries.

-Based southeast of Charlotte, in a town called Matthews, the city’s soccer team, Charlotte Independence, has an avid following.
-The team, which plays in United Soccer League, is affiliated with Major League Soccer’s Colorado Rapids.
-All home games are played at the Sportsplex at Matthews, which features 12 full-sized soccer fields and a stadium with 2,000-plus seats.
+Owned by Queen City Soccer Club, Charlotte Independence plays in the United Soccer League (USL).
 Captain James Jack, a major figure in Charlotte history, rides astride a horse in the team’s logo.
-In 2021, the Independence will move to a new home stadium at American Legion Memorial Stadium in Uptown Charlotte.
+In 2021, the team will move to a new home stadium at American Legion Memorial Stadium in Uptown Charlotte.